Input Family

 • for date attributes - the left end displays the name of the dragged attribute; the central area features a calendar icon and an edit box where users can either click on the calendar icon to select the date or type it manually in the edit box; the right end includes a X icon to delete the inserted value.

-The Input Filed widget can be paired with other widgets (especially General button widgets) to propagate the effects of data selection, as explained in this data selection example.
+The Input Field widget can be paired with other widgets (especially General button widgets) to propagate the effects of data selection, as explained in this data selection example.

 Note